JunyuanDeng/NeRF-LOAM/Readme.md

 <img src="./docs/NeRFLOAM.gif">
 </div>

-- *Our incrementally simultaneous odometry and mapping results on Newer College dataset and KITTI dataset sequence 00.*
+- *Our incrementally simultaneous odometry and mapping results on the Newer College dataset and the KITTI dataset sequence 00.*
-- *The maps is in dense with form of mesh, the red line indicate the odometry results*
+- *The maps are dense with a form of mesh, the red line indicates the odometry results*
-- *We use the same network without traning to prove the ablitity of generalization of our design*
+- *We use the same network without training to prove the ability of generalization of our design*

 ## Overview